-CISCE class 12 results: 18 candidates share top rank; girls outshine boys by small margin | Education
+CISCE Class 12 results: 18 candidates share top rank; girls outshine boys by small margin | Education

 - India

-Eighteen candidates have shared the top rank in CISCE class 12 examination with a score of 99.75 per cent, according to results announced on Sunday.
+Eighteen candidates shared the top rank in the CISCE Class 12 examination with a score of 99.75 per cent, according to results announced on Sunday.

 The second rank has been shared by 58 candidates who scored 99.50 per cent while 78 candidates scored 99.25 per cent to share the third rank.

-The pass percentage in the exams stood at 99.52 per cent with girls outshining boys by a very small margin, officials said.
+The pass percentage for girls (99.52) is marginally higher than that of boys (99.26), officials said, adding the overall pass percentage was 99.38.

+For the first time in the history of the board, the CISCE conducted two examinations in a single examination year.
+While semester one examinations were held in November-December, 2021, the second semester exams were conducted in April-May, 2022, for both Class 10 and Class 12.

-In a first, the board had conducted the exams in two terms.
-Explaining the result computation formula, board secretary Gerry Arathoon said, the first semester marks of each subject have been halved with the exception of subjects like geometrical, mechanical drawing and art.
+Explaining the result computation formula, board secretary Gerry Arathoon said the first semester marks of each subject have been halved with the exception of subjects like geometrical, mechanical drawing and art.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)